 To lose weight on any part of your body, you need to burn more calories than you consume.
-A pound of fat equals 3,500 calories, so you need to burn an excess of 500 to 1,000 calories per day to lose 1 to 2 pounds of fat per week, which is considered a healthy rate.
-Achieving this deficit requires a combination of eating fewer calories and burning additional calories through exercise and increased daily activity.
-The Centers for Disease Control and Prevention recommend a minimum of 150 minutes of aerobic exercise and two days of strength training per week.
+A pound of fat equals 3,500 calories, so you need to burn an excess of 500 to 1,000 calories per day to lose 1 to 2 pounds of fat per week, which is considered a healthy rate according to Harvard Health Publishing.

 Cycling, short for bicycling, can be done on a bicycle outdoors or on a stationary bike in a gym.
 You can cycle for long distances at low resistance, or you can ride hills for higher resistance over a shorter period of time.
 Cycling is often recommended for weight loss because it is easier on your joints than running.

 Calories Burned Cycling

 The number of calories you burn during any workout depends largely on your current weight.
 It also depends on how vigorously you exercise and the duration of your exercise.
-If you weigh 130 pounds and take a leisurely pace on either an outdoor bike or a stationary bike, you will burn between 170 and 250 calories per hour.
-If you weigh 205 pounds, on the other hand, you will burn between 270 and 370 calories per hour.
+According to Harvard Health Publishing, if you weigh 125 pounds and take a leisurely pace on either an outdoor bike or a stationary bike, you will burn 520 calories per hour.
+If you weigh 185 pounds, on the other hand, you will burn 622 calories per hour.